wfaler/ScalaSSH/README.md

 ## Contributing
 Considering the amount of *nix commands around and their standalone nature, contributions are more than welcome!
 Fork the repo and start implementing your favourite command in a type-safe manner.

+## Testing
+Testing has been done on Mac OS X 10.6.
+The tests setup a test directory in ${java.io.tmpdir} and use this as the basis for it's testing.
+Tests assume that you have a localhost.properties file in your ${user.home}/.scalassh directory with login details for an ssh account on your machine that has access to the java.io.tmpdir